-This course provides an opportunity for students to gain valuable insight into actual business operations in order to correlate academic experience with professional experience.
-The practicum consist of field work in an area of interest, providing learning experiences and career preparation through network connections and the acquisition of new skills transferable to future employment.
+This course provides an opportunity for students to gain valuable insight into actual sports business operations in order to correlate academic experience with professional experience.
+The practicum consists of field work in an area of interest, providing learning experiences and career preparation through the acquisition of new skills and network connections.
 This course is offered as needed.